Mark Watson: Other work

+Watson co-runs a production company, Impatient Productions, which produces his own radio shows as well as for others such as Angela Barnes, Britain's Got Talent winner Viggo Venn, and Reverend Richard Coles.

+Since September 2023, Watson and seven-time World Snooker Champion, Stephen Hendry, co-host the official podcast of the World Snooker Tour, Snooker Club.
+Each episode features special guests of sports, entertainment, and music personalities.

+In December 2021, Watson launched a podcast through his production company with co-host Michael Chakraverty called menkind, discussing masculinity with a weekly guest.
+There have been 60 episodes to date, and guests have included Tom Daley, Nikesh Shukla, and Jordan Gray.

+In 2020 during the COVID-19 pandemic, Watson, Tim Key and Alex Horne started a YouTube channel playing a game known as No More Jockeys.
+The three were given Chortle Legends of Lockdown awards for No More Jockeys as well as their individual work.

 In 2009, Watson appeared in adverts for Magners Pear Cider, which became the subject of an extended routine by fellow comic Stewart Lee as part of his 2009, "If You Prefer A Milder Comedian, Please Ask For One" live show.
-Watson provided the voice over for a rabbit in an Innocent Smoothies advert in 2010.
+In 2010 Watson provided the voice over for a rabbit in an Innocent Smoothies advert.
+From 2018, Watson appeared in TUI commercials alongside fellow comedian Zoe Lyons on Sky One.

 On 25 February, Watson presented the 2009 NME Awards at Brixton Academy.

 At the start of the 2009/2010 season, Watson wrote a regular article in the Bristol City official matchday programme Well Red.

 In December 2009, Watson's television drama A Child's Christmases in Wales starring Ruth Jones was broadcast as part of the Christmas 2009 season on BBC Four; it was described as peeping into the Christmases of a South Wales family during the 1980s.